HewlettPackard/green-dcc/README.md

 ## 9. Code Organization

-The GreenDCC repository is structured to separate concerns, making it easier to understand, configure, and extend the benchmark.
+The SustainCluster repository is structured to separate concerns, making it easier to understand, configure, and extend the benchmark.

 ### 9.1 Code Architecture